Your guide to mystery shopping success

 Step 1: Register with an online agency

 There are lots of online agencies.
-Some popular sites include Picture Nation, Fotolia, iStockphoto, 123RF, Photographers Direct and Alamy.
+Some popular sites include

-When you register your details, the site will ask you to send between five to ten photos so it can test the quality and type of photos you send them.
+When you register your details, the site will usually ask you to send between five to ten photos so it can test the quality and type of photos you send them.
 If your photos don’t conform to the site’s requirements, they will be rejected.

 If this happens, don’t worry – just try again, taking their comments into consideration.
 Sometimes it may just be because they already have too many of the sort of photo you’re sending.